-Gannan Tibetan Autonomous Prefecture, or “Gannan Prefecture” for short, is an autonomous prefecture under the jurisdiction of Gansu Province.
+Gannan Tibetan Autonomous Prefecture, or “Gannan Prefecture” for short, is an autonomous prefecture under jurisdiction of Gansu Province.

-The prefecture has a total area of 36,594 square kilometers and a population of 705,000.
+Gannan Tibetan Autonomous Prefecture has a total area of 36,594 square kilometers and a population of 705,000.
 Tibetans account for 55% and Han nationalities for 39%.
-The prefectureseat is based in Hezuo City.
+The prefecture seat is Hezuo City.

 Gannan Prefecture has 1 county-level city and 7 counties under its jurisdiction.

 Taozhou Acropolis is the largest existing acropolis in China.
-The city was originally named Houhe City, and being rebuilt in the Northern Wei Dynasty (AD 386-534) and renamed Honghe City.
-In the Ming Dynasty, it was rebuilt as the present Taozhou Acropolis.
-It was severely damaged in the earthquake in 2013.
-The city faces south from the north and has a circumference of 5,430 meters.
-The acropolis’s south side faces the river, the other three sides face the mountains
+The city was originally named Houhe City, and being rebuilt in Northern Wei Dynasty (386 AD -534 AD) and being renamed “Honghe City”.
+In Ming Dynasty, it was rebuilt as present Taozhou Acropolis.
+It was severely damaged in earthquake in 2013.
+The city faces south from north and has a circumference of 5,430 meters.
+The acropolis’s south side faces river, other three sides face mountains

 Geography and climate